 Revenues and gains and losses on investments and other assets are reported as changes in net assets without donor restrictions unless their use is limited by donor-imposed restrictions.
 Expenses are reported as decreases in net assets without donor restrictions.
-When donor restrictions expire, that is, when a purpose restriction is fulfilled or a time restriction ends, such net assets are reclassified to net assets without donor restrictions.
+When donor restrictions expire, that is, when a purpose restriction is fulfilled or a time restriction ends, such net assets are reclassified to net assets without donor restrictions and reported in the consolidated statements of activities as net assets released from restrictions.
 Gifts whose donor-stipulated purposes are met in the same year as received are reported within net assets without donor restrictions.